 Bezawit Yohannes headshot overlaid on graphic with blue background and Georgetown University seal

-Category: News
+News

-Title: Bezawit Yohannes (G’20) Reflects on Black History Month
+Bezawit Yohannes (G’20) Reflects on Black History Month

 The Graduate School joins the nation in celebrating and honoring Black history, culture and achievements during Black History Month.
-We invite you to read the story of Bezawit Yohannes, a 2020 graduate of the Master of Arts in English program at Georgetown University.
+We invite you to read the story of Bezawit Yohannes, a 2020 graduate of the Master of Arts in English at Georgetown University.
 She shares stories about her community, culture and achievements, and hopes for more recognition for people of color within the publishing industry.

 Yohannes is an assistant marketing manager with Simon & Schuster Children’s Publishing, as well as a freelance writer, co-host of the Dreaming in the Dark podcast and a book reviewer.